 properties, as well as define dynamic

-and attach data sources for animating the drawing with real-time data.
+behavior and attach data sources for animating the drawing

 In addition to creating drawings from scratch, the Graphics Builder provides palettes of pre-built widgets, such as dials and meters, graphs and process control symbols, which can be added to the drawing using Drag and Drop.
 The Builder also allows the user to define custom symbols and add them to a palette as reusable components.

 With the help of the Builder, the job of creating and maintaining graphics, from simple dashboards to complex visualizations and custom HMI screens, is done in an interactive, point-and-click environment.
 The graphics may be easily edited in the Builder with no programming involved.
 Once the updated drawing is saved, it is ready to be used by the program without recompiling the source code.

 The GLG Graphics Builder is geared towards application development and allows the developer to not only draw graphical objects, but also attach 2D and 3D dynamic animation, define object and resource hierarchies, setup constraints, etc. The Builder also provides a way to prototype the drawing with dynamic data to test the drawing's behavior.

 The governing principle of the Toolkit is to allow developers to define as much of the graphical aspects of the application in the Builder as possible, leaving the code to handle only the application logic.
 In the beginning, the Builder is used to draw graphical objects, edit their shapes, define colors, gradients, shadows and other rendering attributes, attach dynamics for animation and layout the graphics in the drawing.